Priority Deadline for 2020-21 projects - April 3, 2020 @ 4:00pm

 - All P.I.'s are required to submit an End of Project Assessment data report.

-- Student recipients of the B.O.L.D. project and Keys to the World grant are required to participate in the Keys to the World Showcase in the Fall and/or Spring semester and complete the pre/post assessment surveys.
+- Student recipients of the B.O.L.D. project and Keys to the World grant are required to participate in the Keys to the World Showcase in the Spring semester and complete the pre/post assessment surveys.

 - Students receiving funds related to study abroad experiences must meet the following